kevinwang930/kevinwang930.github.io/content/post/java/concurrenthashmap/index.md

 - ConcurrentHashMap
 #thumbnailImage: //example.com/image.jpg
 ---

-<!--more-->

----

-## 1. Overview

 `java.util.concurrent.ConcurrentHashMap` is a highly concurrent, thread-safe hash table in the Java Collections Framework.
 It allows **full concurrency of retrievals** and high expected concurrency for updates.
 Unlike `HashMap`, it **prohibits null keys and values** to avoid the ambiguity of `get(key) == null`.

 The design avoids table-wide locks: reads are lock-free via `volatile` fields; writes use CAS on empty bins and `synchronized` on the bin head; resizing is **cooperative** — threads that encounter a `ForwardingNode` help migrate bins rather than blocking.
+<!--more-->

 ---

-## 2. Architecture
+## 1. Architecture

 `ConcurrentHashMap` is a binned hash table like `HashMap`, but each bin can be a linked list, a `TreeBin`, a `ForwardingNode` during resize, or a `ReservationNode` during atomic compute operations.
 Negative `hash` values encode these special node roles.